-Whenever we start our day with freshly squeezed green juice, we give it a little time for our stomachs to absorb all the nutritious, and then only have a smoothie as a breakfast meal.
+If we start our day with freshly squeezed green juice or fresh papaya, we give it a little time for our stomachs to absorb all the nutrients, and then only have a smoothie as a breakfast meal.

 I hope you found this useful and got inspired to create some delicious healthy smoothies to start your day.
 If you have any questions or anything to add, please let me know.